jeremy0x/foodie-fetch/README.md

-# Foodie Fetch 🍕📥
+# 🍲 foodieFetch

-Foodie Fetch is a simple food recipe app built with Vanilla JavaScript and Tailwind CSS.
+foodieFetch is a simple food recipe app built with Vanilla JavaScript and Tailwind CSS.
 It uses the MealDB API to fetch recipes based on the ingredients you have on hand.

 ## How it works 🍜